-The senior debt is so-called because it sits in the “senior” position, meaning it has a recorded legal document entitling it to the first claim on the property’s cash flow and/or sales proceeds.
-Because senior debt is repaid first, it is considered to be the least “risky” position within the capital stack.
+The senior debt is so-called because it sits in the “senior” position.
+Meaning it has a recorded legal document entitling it to the first claim on the property’s cash flow and/or sales proceeds.
+Given senior debt is repaid first, it is considered to be the least “risky” position in the capital stack.
 In turn, it also has the least upside potential.

 Senior debt is usually offered at a fixed rate amount with a fixed or floating interest rate that is repaid monthly.
 The balance is due at a predetermined time, usually, the end of the amortization period.

-Conversely, if a property does not meet expectations, or if monthly interest payments are not being repaid, the senior debt will be considered in default.
+Conversely, if a property does not meet expectations, or if the monthly interest payments are not being repaid.
+The senior debt will be considered in default.
 When a sponsor defaults on senior debt, the lender can use various legal mechanisms to ensure their repayment.

-For example, in the most extreme cases, the lender could force the sale of the property (via foreclosure) to ensure they are repaid.
-Foreclosure is typically an action of last resort for senior debt holders; they are not in the business of owning and operating real estate and will generally lose money when they foreclose on a property.
+For example, in the most extreme cases, the lender could force the sale of the property (via foreclosure).
+This is to ensure that they are repaid.
+Foreclosure is typically an action of last resort for senior debt holders.
+They are not in the business of owning and operating real estate.
+Generally they will lose money when they foreclose on a property.

-Senior debt’s priority position within the capital stack gives it a lower risk profile than other debt or equity investments in a deal, and therefore, most senior debt is provided by conservative investors such as traditional banks and life insurance companies.
+Senior debt’s priority position within the capital stack gives it a lower risk profile than other debt or equity investments in a deal.
+Therefore, most senior debt is provided by conservative investors such as traditional banks and life insurance companies.

-From the perspective of a real estate equity investor, senior debt is an attractive component of the capital stack because it can enhance the equity investors’ returns if the property performs well.
+From the perspective of a real estate equity investor, senior debt is an attractive component of the capital stack.
+Simply because it can enhance the equity investors’ returns if the property performs well.

-Mezzanine debt – sometimes referred to as “subordinate debt,” “sub-debt,” “junior debt” or simply just “mezz” – is another form of debt used to finance commercial real estate deals.
+Mezzanine debt, while sometimes referred to as “subordinate debt,” “sub-debt,” “junior debt” or simply just “mezz”.
+This is another form of debt used to finance commercial real estate deals.
 Mezzanine, which means “middle” in Italian, falls within the middle of the real estate capital stack.

 Mezzanine debt is repaid after the senior debt but before any equity.